The HSC syllabus is an essential and extremely helpful tool to enable you to excel in all your subjects.

 Moreover, it is important to be aware of which texts are related to each module studied.
 Each module has a prescribed text list, so it is important to view this well in advance to ensure you have sufficient notes on a text for each module.
 This is vital as in trials and HSC exams, there may be questions unique to the text studied by your cohort, which differs from other schools.
 For instance, if for the common module in school you studied the novel ‘Nineteen Eighty-Four’, you are required to have a look through the list of questions and select option ‘c‘ which is relevant to what you have studied and the notes you had prepared.

 The mathematics syllabuses can be used as a checklist for content that you should have learnt, and be comfortable with, in order to provide the necessary skills and techniques to solve the questions provided in exams.
+Here is a quick guide on what the difference is between each math subject.

 The outcomes provide a general overview of everything that you are expected to be able to do on completion of each topic and can be used as a checklist to check if you have a sufficient understanding of the content covered.